kehvinbehvin/treasures/README.md

 <!-- 4.
 Override the Tweets' Modelviewset create method such that it only receives a post to tweets/ with body{"message","date"} -->
 <!-- 5.
 Change the code to add new profile (/profile/) body: nickname, address, age, about_me -->
 <!-- 6.
 Change the url for finding your own user profile to /user-profile/ -->

-## Add in JWT

-1. How to refresh JWT Token